deano87/campaign-monitor/README.md

 It is also recommended to read the Go installation wiki: <br />
 https://golang.org/doc/install

-2. The default path to the go library is ~/go, make sure src exists too:
+2. The default path to the go library is ~/go, make sure /src exists too:

         mkdir -p ~/go/src